kyurban/To-Do-List/README.md

 ## A straightforward to-do list written in Java Swing intended for quick and easy task management

-This project was built to enhance my coding skills and showcase my ability to create an application I envision.
-The GUI was build with simplicity, yet detailed functionality, which includes the ability to add or delete tasks and mark them as complete.
+A simple and intuitive to-do list application built with Java Swing.
+This desktop app allows users to create, edit, and manage daily tasks efficiently.
+Users can enter new tasks, mark them as completed, and delete items as needed, all within a clean and user-friendly interface.